3 Carrollton-Farmers Branch ISD Teachers On Leave After 'Derogatory' Language About Asians Used On Test

 my sister’s 6th grade social studies class took a quiz today and……… this is ridiculous.. harmful rhetoric in our education system is exactly why anti-asian hate crimes and racism persist today @CFBISD @BlalackMS do better pic.twitter.com/MCIjc0WI3z

-— joy (@joyjuheelim) March 30, 2021MORE NEWS: Alarming Spike In Fentanyl-Related Overdose Deaths Leads Fort Worth Police To Issue Public Warning
+— joy (@joyjuheelim) March 30, 2021MORE NEWS: Video: Criminal Karma?
+Fort Worth Police Searching For Robber Who Trips, Falls Into Puddle